jayaguirre/DataVisualization/src/Assignment6 - Color Spaces/README.md

 ### Part 3: Bivariate Color Maps
 The function `colorPT4()` is implemented with a bivariate color map that portrays both temperature and pressure in the fourth plot.
 The color map maps values of zero pressure to neutral colors, and values of nonzero pressure should be opponent to each other.
 Map temperature however necessary, such that as temperature changes, the colors change perceptually uniformly.

-### Extra Credit
-#### Implement Color Legends (up to 40%)
-Color legends should show the range of shown values for each of plots, and should include tick marks and text labels for some values.

 ## Included files

 * `README.md` - This file.